aerobus-open-source/aerobus/README.md

 see [conformance view](https://godbolt.org/z/z6Wbdr15s)

 ### Test and bench
-move to top directory then :
+Move to the top directory then :
 ```bash
 mkdir build
 cd build
 cmake ..
 ```

-This creates (in build directory) an `aerobus_test` executable which runs all test and prints `ALL TESTS OK` if everything went fine
+This creates (in the `build` directory) an `aerobus_test` executable which runs all tests and prints `ALL TESTS OK` if everything went fine